 Construction Master apps are some surprisingly expensive construction apps.
 However, they tend to work pretty well.
 These are mobile app versions of actual calculators that you can buy in stores.
 The in-store variants usually cost north of $40.
 Thus, the prices aren’t so bad.
 You can do a lot of calculations with these.
 Some of the functionality includes pipe length cuts, unit conversion, right angle and rafter calculations, jack rafters, stair layouts, and much, much more.
 You may need to buy a couple of these to get all the functions you need.
 It’s still cheaper than buying the actual hardware.

 Price: Free / $7.99 per month / $149.99 per year

 We usually only recommend Evernote for business use these days.
 Construction work counts.
 Evernote allows you to make extremely detailed notes.
-Those notes are shareable to other people.
+Those notes are shareable with other people.
 That way you can quickly share information.
 You can scan things like blueprints, jot down quick notes about concrete formulas or your various costs.
 It can do a lot of stuff is what we’re saying.
 Evernote also includes syncing to almost any device ever, the ability to set reminders, and more.
 It also has business features.
 It can get rather expensive, though.

 Fieldwire is one of the newer construction apps.
 It has a ton of features.
 Some of them include a plan viewer that works offline, OCR, support for Dropbox, and blueprint export to PDF.
 It can also keep track of blueprint version numbers.
 The app can also manage tasks, schedule due dates on projects, and even track manpower and cost.
 It’s a decent all-in-one solution for construction apps.
 It can even upload photos to track progress.
 It’s also completely free to download and use.
 You may run into the occasional bug.